 Here’s what happens when you close yourself voluntarily in a water tank:

-Now, the mind, freed from all external distractions, can reach a state of pure sensorial relaxation.
-The brain releases huge amounts of endorphins and the body begins to regenerate.
+Now, the mind, freed from all external distractions, can reach a state of pure senatorial relaxation.
+The brain releases huge amounts of endorphins.
+The body begins to regenerate.
 It’s said that 40 minutes spent in the tub is equivalent to 8 hours of deep sleep.

 Stretching for any physical activity is done for the purpose of elongating the tissues.
 Therefore, stretching should be done in a slow and gradual way because it may cause injuries otherwise.

 The mobility of a joint may be restricted by bone structure, muscle tension, and retraction of the connective tissue of the muscle.
-Although it is true that the bone structure cannot be changed, there is an option to elongate the soft tissues, which is why stretching contributes directly and positively to a better physical arrangement of the dancer.
+Although it is true that the bone structure cannot be changed, there is an option to elongate the soft tissues.
+This is why stretching contributes directly and positively to a better physical arrangement of the dancer.

 The body needs help to make the tissues recover faster, to lower inflammation and discomfort caused by repetitive movements.
 A therapeutic massage benefits the dancers by maximizing their recovery and rest process to continue the routine.